ThePillenwerfer/dosbox-x-32-bit/README.md

 # Printing

 DOSBox-X has a built-in virtual dot-matrix printer but the developers seem to have every little interest in it and it’s far from good.
 It was only from early May 2020 that it even worked on Linux and even now it won't print to a real printer, only produce an image of what would have come out of one.
+You then have to print it with `lpr`.
 The other problem is that they provide NO instructions on its use.
 It was taken from DOSBox-Daum so its Documentation applies but that’s far from clear.

 Firstly it needs some fonts to be able to do anything.
 These are `courier.ttf`, `roman.ttf`, `sansserif.ttf`, `ocra.ttf` and `script.ttf` and must be in the directory `~/.dosbox/FONTS` — note the capital letters.
 It would appear that the only one that is essential is `courier.ttf`.
 It doesn’t matter what the fonts actually are providing they have those names.
 For instance if you prefer FreeMono to Courier you can copy that to `~/.dosbox/FONTS` and rename the copy `courier.ttf` or use links. eg `ln ~/dosbox/FONTS/courier.ttf  /path/to/FreeMono.ttf`.